-- Painting a vision to use the near-ubiquitous capacitative touch sensors to distinguish and possibly authenticate users. - Introducing and exploring the concept of capacitive touch communication as one mechanism to distinguish users. - Showing how the output of an off-the-shelf touchscreen system can be affected by electrical signals generated in a token that is in contact with the screen.
-We also show how such signals can be transmitted through the human skin. - Designing and implementing a prototype transmitter in the form of a signet ring and receiver software for communicating short codes through an off-the-shelf capacitative touch screen
+- introducing and exploring the concept of capacitive touch communication as one mechanism to distinguish users. - showing how the output of an off-the-shelf touchscreen system can be affected by electrical signals generated in a token that is in contact with the screen.
+We also show how such signals can be transmitted through the human skin. - designing and implementing a prototype transmitter in the form of a signet ring and receiver software for communicating short codes through an off-the-shelf capacitative touch screen

-II.
-BACKGROUND
+2. BACKGROUND

-Touchscreen technology was first developed in the 1960's for air traffic control systems [26] and is now a popular user interface technology on devices ranging from ATMs and self-service terminals in grocery stores or airports, to cars, smartphones, and tablets.
+Touchscreen technology was first developed in the 1960's for air traffic control systems [25] and is now a popular user interface technology on devices ranging from ATMs and self-service terminals in grocery stores or airports, to cars, smartphones, and tablets.
 Even the touchpads used in laptops are based on similar technology.
 These products employ different touchscreen implementations, including analog resistive, surface capacitive, projected capacitive, surface acoustic wave, infrared and optical technology to mention a few.
 On mobile devices, however, capacitive touchscreens have emerged as the main technology and we focus our work on those.